 The general principles of machine foundation design are as follows:

-1. Machine foundations should be isolated from the adjoining parts of the building by leaving a gap around it to avoid the transmission of vibrations.
-The gap is filled with suitable insulator or dampers.
+1. It should be isolated from the adjoining parts of the building by leaving a gap around it to avoid the transmission of vibrations.
+The gap is filled with suitable insulators or dampers.